-The Joint Faculties of Humanities and Theology have decided to encourage and support the development of ideas that can become new innovations by allocating funds together with LU Innovation to support up to 10 projects.
-By submitting an application that answers a number of questions about your idea, you can apply for up to SEK 100 000 (only for direct costs, overhead costs are not covered) to develop an idea at an early stage, that is connected to your research field.
+The Joint Faculties of Humanities and Theology encourage and support the development of ideas that can become new innovations by allocating funds together with LU Innovation to support up to 5 projects.
+You can apply for up to SEK 150 000 (only for direct costs, overhead costs are not covered) to develop an idea at an early stage, that is connected to your research field.

 What is innovation?

 Innovations are new solutions that create value or joy by coming into use.
 An innovation can be a service, a product, a method, a process.
 It can improve something already existing or be radically new and groundbreaking.
 An innovation can be multiplied, which can be done through sales, but it can also be an innovation in itself to find a solution, to create value through utilisation or providing benefit in another way.
 The projects funded last year are examples of this.

 The funding and what it can be used for

 The funding can be used for verification, operating costs, development, and/or leave of absence from ordinary work duties.
 Doctoral students can, after approval by their department and the faculty, develop an idea as part of their departmental duties.
 The support will be given during 2023 and should be reported latest 30 June 2024.
 The work with the idea is not primarily part of your research, but about providing societal benefit and the implementation of research.
 It is positive if you have previously had contacts and collaborations outside the University within the field of your idea.

 Who can apply